Honeybush Tea Benefits and Side Effects

-Honeybush is certainly a tea with one of the most attractive name in the world of herbal teas.
-It’s an indigenous to South Africa and growing mostly in the wild.
+Honeybush is a tea with one of the most attractive names in the world of herbal teas.
+It’s indigenous to South Africa and growing mostly in the wild.
 What makes honeybush special, what are the potential benefits and how to brew a cup of this tea?

 What is honeybush tea?